 top of page

-Let’s talk about a common career trap—being known as the person who “gets sh*t done.”
+Let’s talk about a common career trap: being stuck in middle management because you are known as the person who gets things done.

-You know what I’m talking about.
-The one who’s always hustling, always reliable, the go-to person for last-minute crises and urgent tasks.
+You are the one who is always hustling, always reliable, the go to person for last minute crises and urgent tasks.

 Sound familiar?
 I thought so.
 Because I’ve been there too.